Skip to content

 NOTE: Exam equivalencies are subject to change without notice.

-The University of Utah's Department of World Languages & Cultures (WLC) considers a student's prior language experience when placing them in language courses.
-World Languages & Cultures offers virtual language placement testing for students who would like to be placed into the appropriate language class for future semesters or who would like to purchase lower-division language credits.
+The Department of World Languages & Cultures (WLC) considers a student's prior language experience when placing them in language courses.
+They offer virtual language placement testing for students who would like to identify the appropriate language class for a future semester or who would like to purchase lower-division language credits.
+Students with prior language experience are encouraged to research this option!

-The U of U accepts credit for some kinds of military training as listed on a Joint Services Transcript (JST).
-As JST credit is considered voluntary, students must send an official copy of your transcript and meet with an academic advisor to discuss potential credit and determine if and when they might post their credits.
+The University of Utah accepts credit for military training as listed on a Joint Services Transcript (JST).
+As JST credit is considered voluntary, students must send an official copy of their transcript and meet with an academic advisor to discuss potential credit and determine if and when they might post credits.

 1. 1.
-Send your JST to the Admissions Office.
+Send your JST to the Office of Admissions.

 2. 2.
-It will be evaluated and a JST Worksheet will be created showing possible transferrable credits and any credits that may fulfill general education or baccalaureate degree requirements.
+Admissions will evaluate your credits and prepare a JST Worksheet.
+This will show possible transferrable credits and any credits that may fulfill general education or baccalaureate degree requirements.
 An email will be sent to you once your JST Worksheet has been created.
 This email will include the JST Worksheet attached.

 3. 3.
 Review the attached JST worksheet to see your potential credits.
 Your JST will have been already been evaluated for General Education and Baccalaureate Degree requirements.
 Your JST has not yet been evaluated for potential major degree requirements.